rbrahul/retry/README.md

     }

 ```
-### Retry failed operations with a maximum 10 retries and with an Custom Backoff function.
+### Retry failed operations with a maximum 10 retries and with a custom Backoff function.
 Delay will be 1.5 times compared to the previous delay.

 ```go
     err := retry.Retry(func() bool {